Capstone-Projects-2021-Fall/Keep-Eating/README.md

 -   AWS Cloud Computing Service

 ## User Story
-### Ji wants a fun way to pass the time
+### Alice has heard about Keep Eating from her friends so she decides to play together:
-- Ji downloads the app from the Google Play Store
+- Alice downloads the app from the Google Play Store
-- Upon the start of the app, he is prompted to create an account and personalize his profile/character
-- After creating his account, he is directed to the main menu where he selects “join a game”
-- Ji joins a random server and waits in the lobby for it to be filled with enough players to start the game
-- After the host starts the game, all of the players are randomized into two teams to compete against each other
-- The winning team is decided by the team that survived the longest and/or optimized the most points by eating the food generated across the map
+- Alice has arrived at the main menu.
+She wants to start a game, so she clicks on the “Create Lobby” button
+- Upon clicking on the button, a request to create the server is sent to Photon.
+The Photon infrastructure creates the server, connects Alice to that server, assigns her as the   master client, and places her avatar into a unique lobby room.
+Each room created by Photon has its own unique lobby code.
+From this point forward, anyone can join this lobby     using the join lobby button
+- Once Alice has been placed into her lobby, she wants to have other people join.
+At any time, anyone who clicks on the Join Lobby button could join her lobby.
+But Alice was       really looking forward to only playing with her friends.
+So Alice, as the master client, clicks on a button to make the lobby private
+- At this point, the only way to join is to enter a lobby code on the “Join Lobby” menu.
+Alice uses Discord to share the code to her friends and all of her friends are able to     join the lobby
+- Alice selects the settings for her game once all of her friends join, including playing with bots on the BigGameMap, with a max of six players.
+When everyone is ready, Alice     presses a button to start the game
+- All players load into the mtch and a game of Keep Eating begins

 ### Darnell wants to play a multiplayer game with his friends:
 - Darnell wants to play a multiplayer game with his friends: